GoZaZombie/CTIP-Assignment-2/readme.md

 Once the initalization has succeeded, open a second terminal

-in this second terminal navigate to the vue-project folder with the command `cd vue-project`
+In this second terminal navigate to the vue-project folder with the command `cd vue-project`

-*this assumes you are already within the CTIP-ASSIGNMENT-2 directory*
+*This assumes you are already within the CTIP-ASSIGNMENT-2 directory*

-once in the directory run the command:
+Once in the directory run the command:
 `npm run dev`

 *IF you recieve an error that running scripts is disabled*

 ![Image](Images/NpmRunError.png)

-*run the command*
+*Run the command*
 `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`

-*this will allow scripts for ONLY the current powershell session, then retry the npm command above*
+*This will allow scripts for ONLY the current powershell session, then retry the npm command above*

-After the initalization head to the link provided in the terminal *it should look like*
+After the initalization head to the link provided in the terminal.
+*It should look like*
 `http://localhost:5173`

 ![Image](Images/SpamChecker.png)